Modernizing IBM DB2 to AWS Aurora PostgreSQL

 AWS Resource Creation

 AWS resources are then created through Terraform or CDK.
-Resources include AWS Aurora Postgres
+Resources include AWS Aurora

 instance, AWS Database Migration Instance, AWS DMS endpoints and tasks and Security groups.